 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 The MA in Law programme offers a wide choice of career paths.
 Graduates have gone on to qualify as solicitors or barristers in the UK, and as lawyers in other jurisdictions.
 Some graduates work in private practice, as in-house legal counsel for businesses or in the public sector.
 Others act as advisers in international organisations such as the European Union or the United Nations, or for international NGOs and other agencies.
-A number of graduates go on to further study nationally or internationally.
+A number of graduates go on to further study in the UK or overseas.